Causemo/api-doc/README.md

 Authentication
 --------------
-TODO

-Read the [authentication guide](https://github.com/Causemo/api-doc/blob/master/sections/authentication.md) to get started.
+Every API request requires an authentication token in the header.
+This ensures the request is coming from a trusted source.
+How do you integrate with Causemo authentication service, read the [authentication guide](https://github.com/Causemo/api-doc/blob/master/sections/authentication.md) to get started.